 Now That You Know...

 As seen newborn puppies have their own good reasons for sleeping in piles.
-It keeps them warm, as puppies radiate body heat, and provides them with a sense of togetherness during a time where they are the most vulnerable.
+It keeps them warm, as puppies radiate body heat, and provides them with a sense of togetherness during a time when they are the most vulnerable.

-Just as with raising baby chicks, you may therefore want to take steps in making the area less chilly if you notice young puppies crowding over one another in piles and crying just like baby chicks huddling together when cold.
+Just as with raising baby chicks, you may therefore want to take steps in making the area less chilly if you notice young puppies crowding over one another in piles and crying just like baby chicks huddling together and chirping when cold.